google/WebFundamentals/src/content/en/updates/posts/2016/04/credential-management-api.markdown

 * Enable users to sign in with just one tap.
 * Remember the federated account the user has used to sign in with.
-* Sign users back in without explicit action when a session expires.
+* Sign users back in when a session expires.

 {% ytvideo O3mBdKYMsMY %}